Magnetic field: Magnetization

 where the integral is a closed surface integral over the closed surface S and q_{M} is the "magnetic charge" (in units of magnetic flux) enclosed by S. (A closed surface completely surrounds a region with no holes to let any field lines escape.)
 The negative sign occurs because the magnetization field moves from south to north.
+No such magnetic charge exists; rather it is a convenient analogy that allows the use of much of the machinery developed for electrostatics with electric charge to be applied to magnetization with its fictitious magnetic charge.
+For example the net magnetic charge of a pole is defined as a magnetic pole strength q_{m}.

-H-field and magnetic materials
+Relation between B, H, and M

 Comparison of B, H and M inside and outside a cylindrical bar magnet.